-The course is fully accredited by The Institution of Mechanical Engineers and approved by The Society of Operations Engineers.
+The course is fully accredited by The Institution of Mechanical Engineers.
 The teaching staff of the programme has extensive working experience in industry and academic institutions and are internationally recognised professionals.

 Since launching in 1997, the MSc REAM of the University of Manchester has built a global community of alumni from more than 250 industries worldwide and is now ranked 4th in the UK in Engineering and Technology (World University ranking 2015).

 Mohammed Al Tae, Class of 2014 Engineering Quality & Reliability Manager at the Technical Centre Oman LNG Qalhat, Sultanate of Oman.
 “The MSc programme was a wonderful blend of the organizational and technical challenges facing the maintenance industry, and to the maintenance manager in particular.”